9/11 terror attacks reverberate as US marks 21st anniversary

 More than 70 of Sekou Siby’s co-workers perished at Windows on the World, the restaurant atop the trade center’s north tower.
 He had the day off because another cook asked him to switch shifts.

-The Ivorian immigrant wrestled with how to comprehend such horror in a country where he’d come looking for a better life.
-And Siby, now president of restaurant workers’ advocacy group ROC United, said ahead of the anniversary that the attacks made him wary of becoming attached to people when “you have no control over what’s going to happen to them next.”
+“Every 9/11 is a reminder of what I lost that I can never recover,” says Siby, now president of ROC United, a restaurant workers’ advocacy group.
+He said ahead of the anniversary that the attacks made him wary of becoming attached to people when “you have no control over what’s going to happen to them next.”

-“Every 9/11 is a reminder,” he said, “of what I lost that I can never recover.”
+Ginny Barnett volunteered at the Shanksville site after the attacks and struggled for years to come to terms with the tragedy.
+She gradually found hope by volunteering for the memorial there now.

+“I have seen firsthand the evil that man can do, but I have also seen the good that man can do,” Barnett said Sunday.
+“With God’s help, we can focus on and foster good, rather than let hate and anger consume us.”

-Associated Press journalists Colleen Long in Washington and Dave Collins in Hartford, Connecticut, contributed.
+Associated Press journalists Colleen Long in Washington, Ron Todt in Philadelphia and Dave Collins in Hartford, Connecticut, contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.